Pelforth Pale 4 Liter can: 1970s

 Here is the painting.
 The cropped version below shows the area shown on the can label.
 They wrapped the painting around the can so the piper appears twice.

-In the middle there is the bride dancing with an older man, her father.
-On the right of the work, there is a musician playing on a pijpzak (a Flemish bagpipe), who is watching the dance from the side.
-Judging by the writing utensils hanging on his belt, he is a writer or possibly a middle-class painter ("Peasant Bruegel" ?).
+In the middle the bride is dancing with her father.
+On the right of the work, there is a musician playing on a pijpzak (a Flemish bagpipe).
+Watching the dance from the side is a man with writing utensils hanging on his belt marking him as a writer or possibly a middle-class painter ("Peasant Bruegel"?).
 Behind him is a hanging tablecloth decorated with a crown and beneath it is the bride's table.
 Before her table, money collectors can be seen digging trenches while the wedding guests sit down and eat.

 In The Permabook of Art Masterpieces (1949) Ray Brock described Bruegel as a "hard-drinking, hard-living Flemish pleasant who packed his forty-four years of life bursting with merrymaking and furious painting — which he regarded as sheer joy".
 This indicates that Bruegel, despite having a moral compass and being acutely aware of the expected standards imposed by the church state at the time, was likely to have enjoyed similar festivities in his own life.